-One of those is going through a formal bid (RFP) process.
+One of the most popular options is going through a formal bid (RFP) process.
 A competitive bid process formalizes the vendor selection process and provides a structured approach for you to manage the vetting and hiring of each potential firm.

 At AQUILA, we have participated in numerous formal bid processes and have even helped our clients use these processes to hire in ours and other real estate markets.
 We’ve learned a lot through this, so we wanted to share the insights we have.

 In this article you will learn: